-But, setting aside the thought that the imminent commissioning of weapons of mass destruction, at a cost of somewhere between £17.5 billion and £100 billion (depending on one’s choice of sums), is exactly the sort of thing a political party ought to be deliberating, the story was not just the latest case of the media talking up the unlikely.
+The imminent commissioning of weapons of mass destruction, at a cost of somewhere between £17.5 billion and £100 billion (depending on one’s choice of sums), might strike you as exactly the sort of thing a political party ought to be deliberating.
+But for much of Britain’s media the real story was Labour’s apparent lurch to the ‘Loony Left’ under its throwback new leader.
 Labour’s National Executive Committee had indicated that the decision to consider a wider range of motions was a direct consequence of the recent change in leadership, and it appears Jeremy Corbyn’s office lobbied the Conference Arrangements Committee in favour of the vote.
 Corbyn himself told the New Statesman that if a motion on unilateral disarmament were to be approved it would ‘of course’ become party policy.
 (Which begs the question: will multilateralism now become his?)

 Some of this could be interpreted as Corbyn forcing the issue, but it was also the logical outcome of the noises made during his election campaign about restoring a more democratic culture of policy-making to the party.
 The last time delegates voted on Trident was in 1997, when unilateralism was rejected by 56 per cent to 44.
 Since then such motions have been suppressed.
 Many of those who assembled in Brighton this weekend will have clear memories of Tony Blair’s final conference as leader, in 2006, when the high command again stopped the question reaching the floor, incurring criticism from both serving and former ministers – including Peter Hain, Hilary Benn and Charles Clarke – as well as from the rank and file.
-Yesterday it was representatives of the trade unions and the membership who blocked the motion; but at least this was ‘bottom-up democracy’, to purloin a Corbynism.
+Yesterday it was representatives of the trade unions and the membership who blocked the motion; so at least this was ‘bottom-up democracy’, to purloin a Corbynism.
 The leader, it would appear, is honouring his pledge to give the membership its voice.